arifalmas/Tailwind-CSS-4.0/README.md

   🟢 It's quicker to get rid of unused styles. </br>
   🟢 It can do more work at once because it uses all the cores in your computer's processor. </br>
   🟢 When you make changes, it updates the styles faster.

+By using Rust and improving how it's built, Tailwind CSS 4.0 is all about making your work smoother and quicker.